-The CBYX program is proud to present the U.S. Department of State’s German CBYX students of the month for September and October of 2014!
+The CBYX program is proud to present the U.S. Department of State’s German CBYX students of the month!
 Learn more about our winners below!

 Jamal is a German ASSE student is who currently participating in the Congress-Bundestag Youth Exchange Program.
 He is being hosted in Cheyenne, Wyoming where he enjoys participating in family activities and being a big brother to his host siblings.
 Upon his arrival in Cheyenne, Jamal quickly became part of his new host family.
 His host mother praises him for being an extraordinary young man and a great son, and is very pleased that Jamal fits so well into her family.